g41797/syslog-sidecar/README.md

 *Selector* contains rule based on facilities and or severities of the message in question.

 *Target* contains where message should be published to.
-It may be topic, station, subject, folder, etc - it depends on functionality of specific broker.
+It may be topic, station, subject, folder, combination of configuration parameters, etc - it depends on functionality of specific broker.
+One requirement - not empty valid for JSON format string.

 E.g. for the configuration above: